s-chh/LSPP/README.md

 ## Introduction
 ### Overview
 - Label smoothing++ is a label regularization technique that learns optimal training targets.
-- Training targets are learned using a C Matrix.
+- Training targets are learned using a C-Matrix.
  	- In a classification task with **𝐾** classes, each class learns a **K−1** dimensional probability vector for non-target classes
 	- These probability vectors are **combined to form the C-Matrix (K x K)** by setting the target class (itself) probability to 0 on the diagonal.
-- Probability vectors from the C matrix are combined with a one-hot vector to create the final training target.
+- Probability vectors from the C-matrix are combined with a one-hot vector to create the final training target.
 	- The target class probability is fixed but the non-target class probabilities are flexible.
 - Key benefits:
     - Encourages more flexible learning.